pojntfx/networked-linux-memsync/docs/notes.md

   - Essentially, its VM memory migration and snapshots, but for any kind of state
   - Its particularly interesting because it can do so without any specific requirements for the data structures of the state other than them being ultimately a `[]byte`, which by definition every state is (def. a process level or VM level etc.)

-  - Mounting remote file systems as managed mounts and combining the benefits of traditional FUSE mounts (e.g. s3-fuse) with Google Drive-style synchronization (move this and the points below above the app migration usecase once elaborated on)
+  - Using managed mounts for remote SQLite databases without having to download it first (move this and the points below above the app migration usecase once elaborated on)
-  - Using manged mounts for remote SQLite databases without having to download it first
   - Streaming video formats like e.g. MP4 that don't support streaming due to indexes/compression
   - Improving game download speeds by mounting the remote assets with managed mounts, using a pull heuristic that defines typical access patterns (like which levels are accessed first), making any game immediately playable without changes
   - Executing remote binaries or scrips that don't need to be scanned first without having to fully download them